chroadhouse/Futureme/README.md

 # Futureme

-Used in the RISE future me course for data analysis using python
+Download the files here to be used for the different daily activities